psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 Interactive
 ===========
-If you need more CPU or RAM than is available on the head node, you can use Condor to give you an interactive shell on a node — even with a GUI.
+If you need more CPU or RAM than is available on the head node, you can use Condor to gain access to an interactive shell on a node — even with a GUI.

 .. code::